amazedevil/Pixie/README.md

 }
 ```

-So what about Unity side, first of all we should import package "PixieUnity.unitypackage" (link to be added).
+So what about Unity side, first of all we should import package [PixieUnity.unitypackage](https://github.com/amazedevil/PixieUnity/releases/) (or install client code somehow else, see [link](https://github.com/amazedevil/PixieUnity#installation) for details).

 Now we're adding PXUnityClient component to some game object.
 It has fields to be configured: